microsoft/finops-toolkit/docs/services/compute/virtual-machines.md

 TODO: Add docs link (pricing)
 -->

-- **Azure monitor:** Costs for Azure Monitor are based on the volume of data ingested.
+- **Azure Monitor:** Costs for Azure Monitor are based on the volume of data ingested.
 Monitor and optimize the data ingested to manage associated expenses effectively.

 - **Azure bastion:** Billing for Azure Bastion is determined by the volume of data transferred.
 Monitor and control data transfer to regulate costs.